The 15 Best Low-Cost Help Desk Software for Small Businesses

 Kayako Pricing

-Kayako’s current cloud offering is centered around a single all-in-one plan, which keeps pricing simple compared to tiered enterprise tools.
+Kayako’s cloud product is built around a single all‑in‑one plan, which keeps things straightforward for small teams.

-Includes shared inbox, ticketing, live chat, help center, reporting, and multi-brand Messenger.
+Covers shared inbox, ticketing, live chat, help center, and reporting for a lean team.

 AI-powered resolutions are typically priced separately, often around $1 per successfully resolved ticket, depending on usage.